 "Janelle is supremely qualified as an Everyday Political Citizen.
 She has founded and worked on so many programmes–Helping Hands, Phase One, Daughters of the Vote–to change the game positively, especially for those in STEM for who don't fit the standard image."

-Also shortlisted was Youth for Lateral Kindness co-founder Teagyn Vallevand who attended Daughters of the Vote in Whitehorse, the Yukon.
+Youth for Lateral Kindness co-founder Teagyn Vallevand who attended Daughters of the Vote in Whitehorse, the Yukon was also received the honour.
 Teagyn was picked by Julie Caron-Malenfant.

 In the words of Caron-Malenfant: